-REDcard Benefits Review: Credit Card vs Debit Card
+Which REDcard is better?
+Credit Card vs Debit Card Review

 How does Target REDcard Work

 So what else does the REDcard offer?
-Because frankly 5% is not necessarily much of a savings.
+5% is not a lot of savings.
 Lets look at the REDcard more closely.
 Target has 2 types of cards: A Target debit card, a Target credit card, (The Target Mastercard is no longer issued, but some people still have it).
 They’re both used the same way, and have the same benefit.
 The difference is in how they are funded.
-In other words, how you pay off the balance of the credit card.
+In other words, how you pay off the balance on the account.

 - Links to your existing checking account.